byishimo1234-glitch/alu-shell/io_redirections_and_filters/README.md

-File that Create a script that removes all letters c and C from input
+File that Write a script that reverse its input.